EENCloud/EEN-CLI-Public/README.md

 #### Options

-- `--start-time [start time]`
-  Specify the start time for events retrieval.

-- `--end-time [end time]`
+- `-b, --bill-number [bill number]`
-  Specify the end time for events retrieval.
+  Specify the bill number.

-- `--locations [locations]`
+- `-d, --debug`
-  Specify the name of the location.

-- `--transaction-type [transaction type]`
-  Specify the type of the transaction.

-- `--net-amount-min [net amount min]`
-  Specify the minimum net amount.

-- `--net-amount-max [net amount max]`
-  Specify the maximum net amount.

-- `--employee-id [employee id]`
-  Specify the ID of the employee.
+  Enable detailed debug output for troubleshooting.
 - `--discount-min [discount min]`
   Specify the minimum discount in percentage.
 - `--discount-max [discount max]`
   Specify the maximum discount in percentage.

-- `--bill-number [bill number]`
+- `-e, --end-time [end time]`
+  Defines the end point for retrieving events.
+The timestamp must be in ISO 8601 format with millisecond precision (e.g., YYYY-MM-DDTHH:MM:SS.sss±HH:MM).
+- `-E, --employee-id [employee ID]`
-  Specify the bill number.
+  Specify the ID of the employee.
+- `-f, --file-name [file name]`
+  Specify the name of the file where the output will be saved.

-- `--flagged`
+- `-F, --flagged`
   Retrieve flagged transactions.
 - `--html`
-  Generate a chart in an HTML file.
+  Generate chart in HTML file.

-- `-f, --file-name [file name]`
-  Specify the name of the file where the output will be saved.

-- `--no-prompt`
+- `-n, --no-prompt`
   Skip all user confirmation prompts.
+- `--net-amount-min [net amount min]`
+  Specify the minimum net amount.
+- `--net-amount-max [net amount max]`
+  Specify the maximum net amount.

-- `--verbose`
+- `-s, --sites [sites]`
-  Enable verbose output.
+  Specify the name of the site.
+- `-S, --start-time [start time]`
+  Defines the starting point for retrieving events.
+The timestamp must be in ISO 8601 format with millisecond precision (e.g., YYYY-MM-DDTHH:MM:SS.sss±HH:MM).
+- `-t, --transaction-type [transaction type]`
+  Specify the type of the transaction.

 #### Notes:

-- If you haven't specified any start-time and end-time it will take last 24 hours as default timestamps.
+- If no start time or end time is specified, the retrieval period defaults to the last 24 hours.
+- Start-time and end-time time format should be YYYY-MM-DDTHH:MM:SS.sss±HH:MM (ISO 8601 extended date-time).

 #### Actions: